A new version of this title is now part of my new book, 'The Secular Fundamentalist'.

 Who in the right mind at the time was going to say that Australia was anything but effectively ‘terra nullius’, with a land area of over 7 million square kilometres and a population on it the same number as London before the Great Fire, living on around 50 square kilometres?
 If you created a demographic map of Australia in 1770 the size of an ordinary school world atlas wall chart, and gave it a European demographic scale, the indigenous population balloons would be so small, you wouldn’t see them without a microscope.

-The British army lost more men in the Napoleonic wars between 1800-1815, than the entire indigenous population of Australia at the time.
+The British army lost between a half and third of the entire Australian indigenous population in the Napoleonic wars between 1800-1815.
 That was the modern scale on which the price of land claims and the ability to enforce them was measured!

 If they had had radar in those days, indigenous society was under it, as hardly more than an ethnographic curiosity.
 That wasn’t ‘imperialist arrogance’.
-It was a realistic measure of the colossal asymmetry of the relationship and the inevitable result of a slumberful ten thousand year holiday from the tumult and change going on in the rest of the world, which indigenous peoples enjoyed by no virtue of their own, but by good luck conferred by extreme continental isolation and very climatically hostile environments on its most accessible approaches.
+It was a realistic measure of the colossal asymmetry of the relationship and the inevitable result of a slumberous ten-thousand-year holiday from the tumult and change going on in the rest of the world, which indigenous peoples enjoyed by no virtue of their own, but by good luck conferred by extreme continental isolation and very climatically hostile environments on its most accessible approaches.
 And when that was over, it was bloody over.

 Who was going to recognize a land ownership system based on the wanderings of hunter gathering, that died out in Europe 5-10,000 years before?
 Territorial sovereignty applying to this kind of roving band land browsing that our species had once shared with migratory animals in the African Rift Valley a 100,000 years ago, wasn’t even imaginable to nineteenth century minds.
 This was the age of nationalism and capitalist relations of production that were eventually rationalized by people like Weber, Durkheim and Marx.